23alot/sudoku-on-non-standard-fields/README.md

 + Every *column* has to contain **each** number in sequence 1..N
 + Every *section* has to contain **each** number in sequence 1..N
 + Every *cell* has to contain **unique** number in sequence 1..N

-## Traveler's Diary ##

-**14.11.2017 9:30** Woke up with a thought that I don't know how to generate game field and I must to think about this problem if I don't like to be murdered on the defense of course work (and I don't like : D).
-The game begins...

-**20.11.2017 16:05** Must introduce a concept *cell's potential*.
-We have to write number in *cell* with highest *cell's potential*.
-Also, it dawned on me that I can parallelize solution to cells with the same *cell's potential*.

-**02.12.2017** Create base structures for algorithm.

-**06.12.2017 17:06** Already done most part of structure implementation.
-Have to code only structure-to-array method.

-​		**17:19** Completed structure-to-array method.
-Ready to test!

-**29.12.2017 14:00** Start working on the algorithmic part of the solution.

-**11.01.2018** Finish the algorithmic part and start thinking how to store and compare sudoku boards.

-**15.01.2018** Finish highlighting cells methods.
-Looks ugly, but, for sure, it will be cool.

-**19.01.2018** Add the generator to project to create your own board.
-*Note: Yes, I now that when you tap wrong field you have to start from the very begging and I'll fix it.
-I hope so...*

-**20.01.2018** Add rotation support and dimension activity.
-Now we can choose a dimension of the field.

-**21.01.2018** Add pencil support.
-Now we can note possible variables on each cell.

-**24.01.2018** Add stupid concurrence to finding solution because on some fields it takes too much time to find solution.